NLxAROSA/cnd-on-tas-101-workshop/README.md

 ## Cloud Native Development on Pivotal Platform 101 - Workshop
 This workshop will focus on writing a few Spring Boot applications and will teach you how to deploy them to Pivotal Platform (more specifically Cloud Foundry), provision a database and connect to it, inject configuration at runtime and setup a service registry and a circuit breaker.
 All with little to no developer hassle or setup.
-While this workshop is executed using Pivotal Platform, most of the exercises also work quite happily on other brands or OSS Cloud Foundry.
+While this workshop is executed using Pivotal Platform, all of the exercises also work quite happily on other brands or OSS Cloud Foundry.

 [Getting started with Pivotal Platform](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry)